cescoffier/quarkus-langchain4j-workshop/docs/docs/step-02.md

     so you have to refresh the page in  your browser.

 !!! info
-    The precise meaning of most model parameters is described on the website of OpenAI: https://platform.openai.com/docs/api-reference/chat/create
+    The precise meaning of most model parameters is described on the website of [OpenAI](https://platform.openai.com/docs/api-reference/chat/create).

 ## Temperature